pena-rodrigo/pena-rodrigo.github.io/projects/index.md

   tooltip: Discuss science and relax
 ---

+<h4> We had a fun semester with the Synaptic Popcorn Cinema at Jupiter FAU in 2023.
+We hope to return during next Fall 2024.
+If you like cinema and science, feel free to reach out with ideas.
+See below our previous edition of the cinema. </h4>

 # {% include icon.html icon="fa-solid fa-wrench" %}Art & Culture
 <html>
 <body>
 <div style="text-align: center;">
 <img src="../images/synaptic_popcorn.jpg" width="430" height="350">
 </div>

 <p>
 We believe that science is fun!
 Come to watch a movie and learn about neuroscience and artificial intelligence at